iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.adph.exposurenotifications 1 reviews"/>
 </p>

+> When I first installed the app, it checked about once a day for exposure.
+Then it stopped checking.
+The last time it checked was the middle of December.
+I uninstalled and reinstalled several days ago, and even though I occasionally see downloads related to the app, it still says 'exposure never checked'.<br> :date: __2021-01-09 01:34:05__

+> This app does not work.
+As soon as I put my phone number in, it will reroute to my school's home page and it keeps doing this repeatedly even when I restart my phone or uninstall the app and reinstalled it back.<br> :date: __2021-01-07 01:50:43__

 > Won't let me report a positive test<br> :date: __2021-01-01 02:38:03__

 > This app is pretty much inert.
 Not enough people using it.<br> :date: __2020-12-31 16:02:49__